techidaily/site-blog-min/source/_posts/how-to-recover-old-call-logs-from-your-zte-axon-40-lite-by-fonelab-android-recover-call-logs.md

 <!-- affiliate ads begin -->
 <a href="https://homestyler.sjv.io/c/5597632/2044747/22993" target="_top" id="2044747"><img src="//a.impactradius-go.com/display-ad/22993-2044747" border="0" alt="" width="300" height="250"/></a><img height="0" width="0" src="https://imp.pxf.io/i/5597632/2044747/22993" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->
+<span class="atpl-alsoreadstyle">Also read:</span>
+<div><ul>
+<li><a href="https://screen-activity-recording.techidaily.com/new-2024-approved-rapid-routines-saving-presentations-ppt-wise/"><u>[New] 2024 Approved  Rapid Routines  Saving Presentations PPT-Wise</u></a></li>
+<li><a href="https://screen-sharing-recording.techidaily.com/updated-2024-approved-enhancing-team-collaboration-with-regular-video-chats/"><u>[Updated] 2024 Approved  Enhancing Team Collaboration with Regular Video Chats</u></a></li>
+<li><a href="https://screen-recording.techidaily.com/updated-2024-approved-mastering-yourwebcamrecordingbasics/"><u>[Updated] 2024 Approved  Mastering YourWebcam RecordingBasics</u></a></li>
+<li><a href="https://facebook-video-recording.techidaily.com/updated-the-artifact-explorer-cookbook-uncovering-older-facebook-features-on-devices-for-2024/"><u>[Updated] The Artifact Explorer' Cookbook  Uncovering Older Facebook Features on Devices for 2024</u></a></li>
+<li><a href="https://blog-min.techidaily.com/2-ways-to-transfer-text-messages-from-samsung-galaxy-f04-to-iphone-1514131211x8-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>2 Ways to Transfer Text Messages from Samsung Galaxy F04 to iPhone 15/14/13/12/11/X/8/ | Dr.fone</u></a></li>
+<li><a href="https://tiktok-clips.techidaily.com/2024-approved-deciphering-the-secrets-to-your-personalized-tiktok-code/"><u>2024 Approved  Deciphering the Secrets to Your Personalized TikTok Code</u></a></li>
+<li><a href="https://some-skills.techidaily.com/2024-approved-the-comprerancial-onestream-approach-to-online-streaming/"><u>2024 Approved  The Comprerancial OneStream Approach to Online Streaming</u></a></li>
+<li><a href="https://blog-min.techidaily.com/5-easy-ways-to-copy-contacts-from-realme-gt-neo-5-to-iphone-14-and-15-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>5 Easy Ways to Copy Contacts from Realme GT Neo 5 to iPhone 14 and 15 | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/5-easy-ways-to-copy-contacts-from-samsung-galaxy-a23-5g-to-iphone-14-and-15-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>5 Easy Ways to Copy Contacts from Samsung Galaxy A23 5G to iPhone 14 and 15 | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/5-easy-ways-to-copy-contacts-from-samsung-galaxy-s24-ultra-to-iphone-14-and-15-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>5 Easy Ways to Copy Contacts from Samsung Galaxy S24 Ultra to iPhone 14 and 15 | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/5-techniques-to-transfer-data-from-honor-magic-6-lite-to-iphone-15141312-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>5 Techniques to Transfer Data from Honor Magic 6 Lite to iPhone 15/14/13/12 | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/5-techniques-to-transfer-data-from-tecno-phantom-v-flip-to-iphone-15141312-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>5 Techniques to Transfer Data from Tecno Phantom V Flip to iPhone 15/14/13/12 | Dr.fone</u></a></li>
+<li><a href="https://fox-cloud.techidaily.com/advanced-strategies-for-endless-online-spaces-for-2024/"><u>Advanced Strategies for Endless Online Spaces for 2024</u></a></li>
+<li><a href="https://article-helps.techidaily.com/diving-into-movavis-premium-video-tools-edition-for-2024/"><u>Diving Into Movavi's Premium Video Tools Edition for 2024</u></a></li>
+<li><a href="https://win-forum.techidaily.com/exploring-the-giants-of-social-media-a-deep-dive-into-facebook-twitter-instagram-and-youtube/"><u>Exploring the Giants of Social Media - A Deep Dive Into Facebook, Twitter, Instagram & YouTube</u></a></li>
+<li><a href="https://howto.techidaily.com/fix-cant-take-screenshot-due-to-security-policy-on-vivo-v29-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Fix Cant Take Screenshot Due to Security Policy on Vivo V29 | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-restore-missing-contacts-files-from-itel-a60s-by-fonelab-android-recover-contacts/"><u>How To  Restore Missing Contacts Files from Itel A60s.</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-restore-missing-photos-files-from-xiaomi-by-fonelab-android-recover-photos/"><u>How To  Restore Missing Photos Files from Xiaomi .</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-restore-missing-photos-files-from-xiaomi-redmi-a2-by-fonelab-android-recover-photos/"><u>How To  Restore Missing Photos Files from Xiaomi Redmi A2.</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-restore-missing-pictures-files-from-honor-magic-vs-2-by-fonelab-android-recover-pictures/"><u>How To  Restore Missing Pictures Files from Honor Magic Vs 2.</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-electronically-sign-a-wps-file-using-digisigner-by-ldigisigner-sign-a-word-sign-a-word/"><u>How to Electronically Sign a .wps file Using DigiSigner</u></a></li>
+<li><a href="https://fix-guide.techidaily.com/how-to-fix-the-soft-bricked-infinix-note-30i-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>How to Fix the Soft Bricked Infinix Note 30i? | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-identify-some-outdated-hardware-drivers-with-windows-device-manager-on-windows-1110-by-drivereasy-guide/"><u>How to identify some outdated hardware drivers with Windows Device Manager on Windows 11/10</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-play-mov-files-on-moto-g14-by-aiseesoft-video-converter-play-mov-on-android/"><u>How to play MOV files on Moto G14 ?</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-recover-deleted-notes-from-iphone-15-stellar-by-stellar-data-recovery-ios-iphone-data-recovery/"><u>How to Recover Deleted Notes from iPhone 15? | Stellar</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-recover-deleted-photos-from-android-gallery-after-format-on-infinix-note-30-vip-racing-edition-by-stellar-photo-recovery-android-mobile-photo-recover/"><u>How to recover deleted photos from Android Gallery after format on Infinix Note 30 VIP Racing Edition</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-recover-deleted-photos-from-android-gallery-app-on-honor-v-purse-by-stellar-photo-recovery-android-mobile-photo-recover/"><u>How to Recover Deleted Photos from Android Gallery App on Honor V Purse</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-recover-deleted-photos-from-android-gallery-app-on-oppo-reno-9a-by-stellar-photo-recovery-android-mobile-photo-recover/"><u>How to Recover Deleted Photos from Android Gallery App on Oppo Reno 9A</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-recover-old-messages-from-your-oppo-a79-5g-by-fonelab-android-recover-messages/"><u>How to recover old messages from your Oppo A79 5G</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-repair-corrupt-mp4-and-mov-files-of-oppo-find-n3-flip-by-stellar-video-repair-mobile-video-repair/"><u>How to Repair corrupt MP4 and MOV files of Oppo Find N3 Flip? </u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-repair-iphone-14-pro-system-issues-drfone-by-drfone-ios-system-repair-ios-system-repair/"><u>How To Repair iPhone 14 Pro System Issues? | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-rescue-lost-messages-from-motorola-moto-g-5g-2023-by-fonelab-android-recover-messages/"><u>How to Rescue Lost Messages from Motorola Moto G 5G (2023)</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-restore-wiped-call-history-on-galaxy-m34-5g-by-fonelab-android-recover-call-logs/"><u>How to restore wiped call history on Galaxy M34 5G?</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-restore-wiped-music-on-14-ultra-by-fonelab-android-recover-music/"><u>How to restore wiped music on 14 Ultra</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-retrieve-erased-call-logs-from-itel-p40plus-by-fonelab-android-recover-call-logs/"><u>How to retrieve erased call logs from Itel P40+?</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-retrieve-erased-videos-from-vivo-y100-5g-by-fonelab-android-recover-video/"><u>How to retrieve erased videos from Vivo Y100 5G</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-samsung-galaxy-xcover-6-pro-tactical-edition-get-deleted-pictures-back-with-ease-and-safety-by-fonelab-android-recover-pictures/"><u>How to Samsung Galaxy XCover 6 Pro Tactical Edition Get Deleted Pictures Back with Ease and Safety?</u></a></li>
+<li><a href="https://screen-mirror.techidaily.com/how-to-screen-mirroring-oppo-reno-10-pro-5g-to-pc-drfone-by-drfone-android/"><u>How to Screen Mirroring Oppo Reno 10 Pro 5G to PC? | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-sign-uot-file-electronically-by-ldigisigner-sign-a-word-sign-a-word/"><u>How to sign .uot file electronically</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-transfer-data-from-iphone-12-to-other-iphone-13-pro-max-devices-drfone-by-drfone-transfer-data-from-ios-transfer-data-from-ios/"><u>How To Transfer Data From iPhone 12 To Other iPhone 13 Pro Max devices? | Dr.fone</u></a></li>
+<li><a href="https://driver-install.techidaily.com/increase-system-stability-with-aoc-update-1659e/"><u>Increase System Stability with AOC Update 1659E</u></a></li>
+<li><a href="https://hardware-help.techidaily.com/installing-your-brother-hl-l2380dw-best-driver-downloads-and-setup-tips-for-windows-users/"><u>Installing Your Brother HL-L2380DW - Best Driver Downloads and Setup Tips for Windows Users</u></a></li>
+<li><a href="https://sound-tweaking.techidaily.com/updated-in-2024-analyzing-auditory-excellence-the-revised-assessment-of-the-cambridge-cxu-equipment-2023-edition/"><u>Updated In 2024, Analyzing Auditory Excellence The Revised Assessment of the Cambridge CXU Equipment, 2023 Edition</u></a></li>
+<li><a href="https://ai-video-tools.techidaily.com/updated-in-2024-take-your-videos-to-the-next-level-insider-video-editing-tips-and-tricks/"><u>Updated In 2024, Take Your Videos to the Next Level Insider Video Editing Tips and Tricks</u></a></li>
+</ul></div>